Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (cimddwc): Add the transparency for all the layers (and not only the Area layer)
 - NEW FEATURE (Larry): Save the export image settings in the BBM file.
 - NEW FEATURE (Alban): You can group/ungroup hierarchically parts and texts.
-- NEW FEATURE (Alban): You can create XML files that are actually groups of parts and see them in the Library
+- NEW FEATURE (Larry): You can create XML files that are actually groups of parts and see them in the Library
 - BUGFIX (Larry): CRASH! when opening a BBM file which is write protected.
 - BUGFIX (Larry): Remove the offset when copying parts (was handy before, but now seems a bit odd)
 - BUGFIX (Larry): The copy/paste of a group of bricks or text didn't copy in the same order